Vaccinium pallidum: Distribution and habitat

-Vaccinium pallidum is native to central Canada (Ontario) and the central and eastern United States.
+Vaccinium pallidum is native to central Canada (Ontario) and the central and eastern United States (from Maine west to Wisconsin and south as far as Georgia and Louisiana) plus the Ozarks of Missouri, Arkansas, southeastern Kansas and eastern Oklahoma.

 It grows in many types of habitat, including oak and chestnut woodlands, maple-dominated swamps, pine barrens, pine savanna, and a variety of forest types.
 It grows in the understory of trees such as red oak, black oak, white oak, post oak, chestnut oak, blackjack oak, Virginia pine, shortleaf pine, pitch pine, loblolly pine, longleaf pine, jack pine, eastern hemlock, red maple, and black cherry.

 Vaccinium pallidum is common on disturbed sites such as roadsides and abandoned fields.
 It also grows at climax in old-growth oak stands in the South Carolina piedmont.
 It can grow on dry, rocky soils, sandy and gravelly soils, and heavy clay.
 The climate is generally humid.

 Uses

 The wild fruits are food for many types of bird and other animals.
 Each individual fruit has approximately eight calories.
 For humans the taste is "sweet to bland" and the fruit can be eaten fresh, in pies, or as jelly.
 The fruit is harvested and sold commercially in some areas, such as northeastern Alabama and northwestern Georgia.
 The plant is also grown as an ornamental.